nikhartman/qchart/README.md

 # qchart (live) plotting

 A simple GUI tool for plotting measurement data (e.g., for live plotting).
-It runs as a standalone server, and data can be sent to it via a network socket, which makes it fairly independent of the tools used to measure.
+It runs as a standalone Qt app, and data can be sent to it via a zmq socket, which makes it fairly independent of the tools used to measure.

-This is a real bastard version of the work here: https://github.com/data-plottr/plottr/tree/plottr-original It has been stripped down to only live plotting with the minimal number of useful widgets.
+This is a stripped down version of the work here: https://github.com/data-plottr/plottr/tree/plottr-original It contains only live plotting with the minimal number of useful widgets.

 ## Installation: